 Washington University General Supplemental Essay

 Here's the general WashU supplemental essay prompt:

-Tell us about something that really sparks your intellectual interest and curiosity and compels you to explore more in the program/area of study that you indicated.
+In about 250 words, tell us about something that really sparks your intellectual interest and curiosity and compels you to explore more in the program/area of study that you indicated.
 It could be an idea, book, project, cultural activity, work of art, start-up, music, movie, research, innovation, question, or other pursuit.

 You're limited to 300 words in your response, which isn't very long!
 That's why it's important for you to really understand the prompt before you start working on your essay.

 Let's break this prompt down so you can really understand what it's asking...and then write a killer essay that covers the topic!